-Computer Engineering Technology's labs are located in the Eberly Science and Technology Center (EBE).
+Computer Engineering Technology's labs are located in Helsel Hall (HSL) and the Eberly Science and Technology Center (EBE).

-Analog Lab (EBE 371) supports 12 workstations, each with a Windows XP©-networked computer with Internet access, a Tekronix© function generator, a Tektronix© Digital Phosphorous Oscilloscope, a Wavetek© digital multimeter and a Tenma© triple output power supply.
-Also available are four electric power workstations with a DC motor and generator, single-phase and three-phase AC motors and alternators, transformers, and a dynamometer.
-An HP© 2100 laser printer is available for printing lab reports and assignments.
+EBE371 Analog Lab – includes 12 2-student workstations, each with a networked PC, a Tektronix function generator, a Tektronix (TDS) digital phosphorous oscilloscope, a Wavetek digital multimeter and a Tenma triple output power supply.
+Also available are four electric power workstations, each with a DC motor, DC generator, single-phase and three-phase AC motors and alternators, transformers and dynamometers.
+A laser printer is available for printing lab reports and assignments.

 EBE260 Senior Projects Lab – dedicated to housing CET/EET senior projects during development.